developer-hchan/Blackjack_Strategy_Simulation/README.md

 **Importantly**, the dealer cannot play however they want.
 They must follow a set rule.
 This rule can have small variations from casino to casino, but generally a dealer will keep drawing cards until they get to a hand total of 17, after which they must stand.
 This includes if they went over 21 (which we call 'busting').

-The player has 4 main actions they can do on thier turn, and sometimes a 5th if the casino allows it.
+The player has 4 main actions they can do on their turn, and sometimes a 5th if the casino allows it.
 These actions are 'stand', 'hit', 'double', 'split', and sometimes 'surrender.'
 * **stand** means the player ends their turn
 * **hit** means the player takes a card from the deck
   * after a **hit**, the player can no longer do anything else other than **hit** or **stand**